adamkiss/iosevka-ak2/readme.md

-# My version of Iosevka
+# ⌨ Iosevka AK2 and Iosevka AK2 Sans

-My own character picked version of [Iosevka](https://github.com/be5invis/Iosevka/).
+My own cherry-picked version of the beautiful [Iosevka](https://github.com/be5invis/Iosevka/) font.
 Thanks Belleve Invis!

 ---

 I tried the Docker install, everything failed.
-So I just used [this Iosevka guide by Kaushik Gopal](https://blog.jkl.gg/build-iosevka-font-mac-os/) and just run macos in the air.
+Tired and sad, I've read through [this Iosevka guide by Kaushik Gopal](https://blog.jkl.gg/build-iosevka-font-mac-os/) and put there into Github Action.
+With few details (like a proper versioning/release!), I hope the next time I reinstall my computer, I won't end with repository that's unable to build.

+---

+🌞 Have a nice day.